MatthiasP11/BatForce/README.md

 Now, the additional Python modules are installed in the running container, and you've performed these actions directly from the VS Code terminal.
 If these changes are intended for production, consider updating the `requirements.txt` file and rebuilding the Docker container.

+### Features
+Data Processing: Analyze waste data from CSV files using Pandas in the FastAPI backend.
+User Interface: Interactive web interface created with Flask for querying and displaying data.
+Docker Support: Containerized setup for easy deployment and scaling.

+### Usage
+The Flask frontend provides a web interface to interact with the FastAPI backend.
+Users can query birthday information and view waste data analytics.

+### Contributing
+Contributions are welcome.
+Please read the contribution guidelines before submitting pull requests.

+### License
+This project is licensed under the MIT License - see the LICENSE.md file for details.